Rebecca E. Field

 The paper we are about to submit is an offshoot of this joint work in which we explicitly compute E*G2 for any complex oriented cohomology theory using the descent spectral sequence.
 I gave a talk on this paper at Topology Seminar at UVA a while ago.

-In anyone is interested in a more detailed summary of this research, I wrote one (summary is quite old at this point).
+In anyone is interested in a more detailed summary of this research, I wrote one (summary is very old at this point).

-Here are links to a few preprints of the arXiv.
+Here are links to my preprints of the arXiv.

-Other topics include a combinatorics project left over from grad school that I need to write up one of these days and a project on sudoku (joint with Laura Taalman, Beth Arnold, Steve Lucus and sometimes John Lorch).
-We were thinking about the 18 symmetric clue problem (sibling to the 17 clue problem solved a few years ago December by McGuire, Tugemann and Civario).
+Other topics include a combinatorics project that I'm working on with Timothy Tarter, an undergraduate at JMU, and a project on sudoku (joint with Laura Taalman, Beth Arnold, Steve Lucus and sometimes John Lorch).
+We were thinking about the 18 symmetric clue problem (sibling to the 17 clue problem solved by McGuire, Tugemann and Civario).

 In March of 2014 I was in a bicycle accident and landed on my head (I was wearing a helmet, but it was over four years old, so didn't help as much as it could have).
 The accident resulted in MTBI (Mild Traumatic Brain Injury) with a small subdural hematoma and a fairly bad concussion.
 The original injury was to the back of my head and the bleed was in the front, so for the quite a while after I had trouble translating between words and mental images.
 I spent the following four months crocheting doilies (I was supposed to be on complete cognitive rest, and it is really hard to not think).
 It ended up taking about six months to mostly recover (I went back to teaching just a bit too early).
-It's been over six years now, and the last of the physical symptoms (exhaustion and nystagmus) have receded, I'm left with some minor balance issues, but am more or less feeling ok.
-I ended up spending almost two years away from math (between the extreme need for sleep that lasted over a year and the impossibility - for me - of getting real work done during the school year), but did manage to get some math done the last few summers and while on sabbatical.
-Since then, I've started doing art again (the semester program at ICERM on Illustrating Mathematics was a huge help/inspiration here).
+It's been over eleven years now, and the last of the physical symptoms (exhaustion and nystagmus) have receded, and I am feeling fine!
+I ended up spending almost two years away from math (between the extreme need for sleep that lasted over a year and the impossibility - for me - of getting real work done during the school year), but did manage to get some math done while on sabbatical.
+I am now active in research once again and attending Topology Seminar at UVA as usual.
+Since then, I've also started doing art again (the semester program at ICERM on Illustrating Mathematics was a huge help/inspiration here).
+I have an artist statement that I'm working on False eyelash Hilbert curve: iterated that's about gender expression in mathematics.

 Other (non-math) Stuff